LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Ven-Dryk's Story
 Ven-Dryk comes to Brokvar and an affair begins between him and Napella

+#### Napella's Story
+Napella enters an affair with the foreign consort Ven-Dryk

 ## 1777
 #### Mazikeen's Story (17)
 Mazikeen is sent to the courts of Young Duchess Roderika to serve as a lady of the court after her father leaves for war